 Kids with Autism exhibit these and other similar behavior difficulties.
 These behavior problems may harm children or may interfere with their learning.
 These can impair their overall functioning and hinder progress in all aspects of life.

-Autism spectrum disorder (ASD) is a group of conditions that...
+Autism spectrum disorder is a known developmental disorder that...

 Autism is a broad range of adverse neurological conditions that...

 When a child is born, he/she develops a sense of self and learns...